kevinsewell/aronim-bookstore/docs/adr/012_adoption_of_keycloak_embedded.md

-# ADR-010: Adoption of Keycloak for Identity Management (Embedded Deployment)
+# ADR-012: Adoption of Keycloak for Identity Management (Embedded Deployment)

 ## Status
-Pending
+Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our application requires a robust identity and access management (IAM) solution to handle authentication, authorization, and user management.
 We need a system that: